Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Numerical experiments

+We have chosen various target distributions in order to illustrate the main difficulties and to outline the strengths and weaknesses of the various methods in competition.
+As an illustration we start with a banana-shaped distribution in low dimension (Section \ref{sec:banana}) then we consider several variants of the classical Gaussian mixture example introduced by \cite{cappe2008adaptive} in moderately high dimension (up to dimension 13), see Sections \ref{sec:cappe} and \ref{sec:manygaussians}.

-Another example of target distribution is included in Appendix \ref{appendix:Cauchy} and we include results for the estimation of the normalizing constant of the target distributions below in Appendix~\ref{appendix:CMCIS}.
-Experiments in non-Euclidean spaces such a the Poincaré hyperbolic plane and the group of 3D rotation matrices are available online in our documentation.
+Another example of target distribution is included in Appendix \ref{appendix:Cauchy} and we include results for the estimation of the normalizing constant of some of the target distributions below in Appendix~\ref{appendix:CMCIS}.
+Experiments in non-Euclidean spaces such as the Poincaré hyperbolic plane and the group of 3D rotation matrices are available online in our documentation.

+We always clip distributions on the unit (hyper-)cube $[0,1]^d$.
+For all the methods we have considered two types of initialization. \begin{itemize} \item A simple initialization where all the $N$ particles are sampled uniformly and independently in the unit hyper-cube. \item A difficult initialization with $N$ particles independently distributed according to